Cara Delevingne: 2012–2014: Transition to acting and continued modelling

-Delevingne appeared in a Burberry fragrance advertisement alongside British supermodel Kate Moss.
+In 2014, Delevingne appeared in a Burberry fragrance advertisement alongside British supermodel Kate Moss.
 In the second international fashion month, she opened and closed Topshop's 'Unique S/S 15' collection in London, before going to Milan, where she also opened the Fendi S/S 15 show.
 In Paris, she walked in four shows for Givenchy, Yves Saint Laurent, Chanel and Stella McCartney.
 She finished 2014 with the Metiers d'Art Pre-Fall 2015/2016 collection showcase.
 The event was held at the Hotel Schloss Leopoldskron in Salzburg, Austria.

-On 10 March, Delevingne closed the showcase of Chanel's Paris-Salzberg collection and closed a reshow of the collection in New York on 31 March.
+On 10 March 2015, Delevingne closed the showcase of Chanel's Paris-Salzberg collection and closed a reshow of the collection in New York on 31 March.
 In 2015, Delevingne appeared in advertisements for YSL Beauté, co-starring French model Cindy Bruna.
 She also appeared in advertisements for DKNY (including a menswear campaign), Tag Heuer, Penshoppe, Pepe Jeans, Burberry, Alexander Wang, and Mango reuniting with Kate Moss.

 Delevingne appeared on a solo cover of Vogue, as well as The Wall Street Journal, and Love alongside Kendall Jenner, among others.
 In 2016, Delevingne became the face of Rimmel alongside Kate Moss and Georgia May Jagger.
 She continued appearing in ads for Burberry, Tag Heuer, Chanel, Marc Jacobs, YSL, and Puma.

 In 2017, Delevingne appeared on the cover of the online magazine The Edit by luxury fashion retailer Net-a-Porter.
 She also appeared on the cover of Glamour, V, British GQ, Vogue Paris, Elle UK, Elle Australia, and Glamour Germany.
 She began appearing in Dior Beauty advertisements.
 In June 2014, Delevingne made her TV debut opposite veteran British actress Sylvia Syms in the final episode of Playhouse Presents.
 This was a series of self-contained TV plays, made by British broadcaster Sky Arts.
 In January 2014, Delevingne opened and closed the Chanel Haute Couture Spring 2014 show.
-In the A/W 2014 collection showcases she went on to close Burberry's show in the London Fashion Week and appear in fellow British designer Giles' collection.